-SAN JOSE MINE, Chile – SAN JOSE MINE, Chile (AP) — A new video released Sunday of 33 men trapped in a mine under Chile's Atacama Desert shows them sending greetings to their families, talking about how they are doing better since receiving food and breaking into tears as they talk about loved ones.
+SAN JOSE MINE, Chile – SAN JOSE MINE, Chile (AP) — A new video of 33 men trapped in a mine under Chile's Atacama Desert shows them sending greetings to their families, talking about how they are doing better since receiving food and breaking into tears as they talk about loved ones.

 Most are upbeat, expressing gratitude to their families and the rescuers for the support they are receiving via handwritten notes sent to them through three small bore holes.
 Authorities also send food, water, medicine and other goods to them through the three holes.

 But when it comes time to speak about their wives and children, many of the men break down.

 "I'm sending my greetings to Angelica.
 I love you so much, darling," says 30-year-old Osman Araya, as his voice chokes and he begins to cry.
 "Tell my mother, I love you guys so much.
 I'll never leave you, I will fight to the end to be with you."

 Araya and 32 fellow miners were trapped by the Aug.
 5 collapse of the main shaft of the San Jose gold and silver mine in northern Chile.
 They only gained contact with the outside after 17 days — during which they rationed 48-hours' worth of food and dug for water in the ground.
 On Monday, the men will equal a mark set by three miners who survived 25 days trapped in a flooded mine in southern China last year.
 Few other rescues have taken more than two weeks.

 In the video, one miner explains to the family of 28-year-old Ariel Ticona that he didn't want to appear on camera — apparently because he is shy — but that he was sending his love to them and that, according to an unidentified speaker, he "is super happy and he is super, super, super well!"